Sign In Register

 Education

 Educational attainment is solid, with 36.1% holding a bachelor's degree or higher, near the national average.
 89.4% have completed high school.
-Area schools have an average test score of 4.4/10.
+School test scores average 3.5/10, below typical benchmarks.

 Climate & Weather

 Sumner enjoys a moderate climate with an average annual temperature of 65°F. Winters average 44°F in January while summers reach 83°F in July.
+With 299 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 60.7 inches.
 Air quality is rated Good with a median AQI of 43.

 Population